f5devcentral/f5-automation-labs/docs/class3/module1/lab3.rst

 4. Add default deny rule to policy
 -----------------------------------

 An HTTP POST to the ``/mgmt/tm/security/firewall/policy/{{afm_policy}}/rules`` endpoint with a body containing a new rule will add the rule to the firewall policy.
+Edit the body to set the action to drop.

 **Request**